zd3nik/Clubfoot/README.md

 Binary Downloads
 ----------------

 I will periodically make binary builds of this engine available.
-Please do not ask for binaries for platforms other than those provided as I do not have the resources to provide binaries for other platforms.
+Please do not ask for binaries for platforms other than those provided as I do not have the resources to build binaries for other platforms.

+**NOTICE**: *On Microsoft Windows platforms if you get errors about missing dlls when running the Clubfoot executable you must download and install the [Microsoft Visual C++ Redistributable Package](http://www.microsoft.com/en-us/download/details.aspx?id=40784).*

+* On the Microsoft Visual C++ Redistributable Package page (link provided above) click the `Download` button and choose `vcredist_x86.exe` for 32-bit, choose `vcredist_x64.exe` for 64-bit.
+Install the package and try Clubfoot again.

 **NOTICE**: *These binaries are provided under the terms of the license described below.
 Use them at your own risk.
 I welcome feedback on the performance of Clubfoot but I provide no warranty, no promises that it will work on your computer, and no form of technical support.*